DevExpress/XAF-Blazor-Kubernetes-example/README.md

 * Configure [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) to make the application accessible from outside the cluster
 * Set up [Sticky Sessions](https://docs.microsoft.com/en-us/aspnet/core/blazor/host-and-deploy/server?view=aspnetcore-6.0#kubernetes)

-Before you proceed, install Ingress NGINX Controller if you haven't done so already.
+Before you proceed, install the Ingress NGINX Controller if you haven't done so already.
 For example, visit the following URL for K3s setup instructions: https://docs.rancherdesktop.io/how-to-guides/setup-NGINX-Ingress-Controller/.

 > **Note**
 > This example's ingress definition includes configuration for HTTPS support.
 If you do not need this functionality, remove the `tls` section from the _ingress-srv.yaml_ file and skip the creation of the tls secret.
-Otherwise, make sure you have a certificate file (_\*.crt_) and a key file (_\*.key_).
+Otherwise, make sure you have a certificate file (_\*.crt_) and key file (_\*.key_).
 For testing purposes, you can create a self-signed certificate:

 ```
 openssl genrsa -out ca.key 2048